turingschool/curriculum/source/projects/flack.markdown

 * C) Rails MVC - well architected MVC that pushes logic down the stack
 * D) Test Driven Development - testing at multiple levels

-In each area we'll render an evaluation of:

-* 4 - Exceeded expectations, went above and beyond what you were *supposed* to do
-* 3 - Met expectations
-* 2 - Below expectations, made an attempt but really didn't hit the goal
-* 1 - Far below expectations, no effort or no effective effort

 #### A. Services

-* 4 - Project uses multiple services, each isolated from one another, along with wrapper gems to communicate
+* 4 - Project uses multiple services, each isolated from one another, along with wrapper libraries to communicate
 * 3 - Project uses multiple services to distribute workload
 * 2 - Project uses one service for some piece of the functionality
 * 1 - Project does utilize any internal services

 #### B. Encapsulation

-* 4 - Service connections are abstracted into gems that could be reused
+* 4 - Service connections are abstracted into reuseable libraries
 * 3 - Service connections are condensed into single classes that abstract the details
 * 2 - Some attempt is made to abstract the services from each other, but it is leaky
 * 1 - Each service has highly detailed knowledge of the others, meaning the code is highly coupled